dropmann/gamlj_glm/docs/index.md

-# GAMLj: the GLM module
+# GALMj: the GLM module

 **General Linear Model** module of the GALMj suite for jamovi